braillescreen/paket/README.md

 Imagine you are producing a game.
 You will probably have carefully designed animations and sound effects.
 You do not want users to receive this data.
 If we think for this scenario; The package encrypts the files in the specified folder using AES with a key you specify.
 And it combines all encrypted files into a single file.
 Calculates the hash of the encrypted and unencrypted version of the file.
 Saves to a table.
 This is a little shield for people trying to deceive you.
-Then, you can easily retrieve the decoded or encrypted version of your file from the encrypted file.
+Then, you can easily retrieve the decoded or decrypted version of your file from the encrypted file.
 Normally you should create a system to securely encrypt and decrypt your files.
 This is a ready system 😎 .